 in projects and Exhibitions

-In May, 2019 Aristo was granted a free temporary commercial space through the Renew Australia initiative, where he trialed a concept gallery called Ocean Space Collective.
+In May, 2019 Aristo, along with his brother Dante Risi, was granted a free temporary commercial space through the Renew Australia initiative, where they trialed a concept gallery called Ocean Space Collective.
 The idea was to integrate art and science in a gallery space that hosts interactive events where the community could rally together and stoke their passion for local ocean conservation projects.
 The gallery was in operation for 6 months before the temporary lease had to end.
 Over that 6 months numerous interactive exhibitions and events were held including science talks, film screenings, free diving workshops and recycled plastic art workshops.

 Ocean space Collective Presents: Plastic Life

-The debut exhibition at Ocean Space was titled Plastic Life which featured multiple artists working with recycled materials, as well as featuring photographs and multimedia projections by Aristo himself.
+The debut exhibition at Ocean Space was titled Plastic Life which featured multiple artists working with recycled materials, as well as featuring photographs and multimedia projections by Aristo.

 Ocean Space Collective Presents: Ocean Sessions